openshift/cluster-bootstrap/README.md

 - Prove out the self-hosted model on all new releases of k8s and different platforms
 - Document best-practices for upgrades and upstream the idea of a upgradable daemonset

+## Getting Involved

+Want to contribute to bootkube?
+Have Questions?
+We are looking for active participation from the community

+You can find us at the bootkube channel on [Kubernetes slack](https://github.com/kubernetes/community#slack-chat)

 ## License

 bootkube is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.